hungcq/knowledge-repo/it/microservices-patterns/structure.md

 - Chap 13: refactoring from monolithic to microservice architecture: difficulty & strategies

 ## Detailed structure
+- Preface:
+  - History of microservice architecture
+  - The problems & how they will be addressed in the book
+  - Reason to organize the book around patterns
 - Chap 1:
   - Monolithic architecture: usage, advs & disadvs
   - Role of software architecture